 As with all reporting and analysis, there are a number of ways you can organize or group your KPIs.
 You will need to decide how granular to get in analyzing your metrics based on your specific beverage program.
 The more granular you get, the more insight you will have to your beverage program to make improvements, but if you aren't using software to automatically calculate the metrics, you'll spend a lot of time compiling your data.

-At the top level you can just look at your KPIs for your entire beverage program.
-What is your total average inventory or inventory turnover.
-Going another level deeper, you can (and should) look at the KPIs based on beverage types: wines, beers and spirits.
-If you are using software like Backbar or have the time to do it yourself, you can then analyze your KPIs one level deeper, based on type of wine (red vs. white vs. sparkling), spirits (tequila vs. vodka vs. whiskey) or beer (IPAs vs. stout vs. lager).
+At the top level, you can just look at your KPIs for your entire beverage program.
+What is your total average inventory or inventory turnover?
+Going another level deeper, you can (and should) look at the KPIs based on beverage types: wines, beers, and spirits.
+If you are using software like Backbar or have the time to do it yourself, you can then analyze your KPIs one level deeper, based on the type of wine (red vs. white vs. sparkling), spirits (tequila vs. vodka vs. whiskey) or beer (IPAs vs. stout vs. lager).
 You can also decide to group your KPIs by other attributes, such as draft vs. bottled beer, or top shelf vs. well liquor.

 The Bar Inventory KPIs You Want to Track